It is not only your child who has anxiety attacks at the start of every school year.

 Unfortunately, it is generally only the most obvious of disabilities that are quickly recognised.

 Others, such as dyslexia, are more difficult to spot in younger learners.

-If you have concerns about your child’s progress in reading, writing or spelling, be sure to talk with your child’s English teacher.
+If you have concerns about your child’s progress in reading, writing or spelling, be sure to talk with your child’s English tutor.

 Taking steps to work around learning disabilities will reduce your child’s school anxiety.

 Experts in early education aver that reading to your child is one of the best ways to get them ready for their formal schooling.